BenjaminTuckerInstitute/Liberty/1/12/liberty.md

 >
 > Shines that high light whereby the world is saved;
 >
-> And though thou slay us, we will trust in thee,"
+> And though thou slay us, we will trust in thee."

 John Hay.